Driving Around Farm Equipment

 Fall harvest season brings increased farm equipment movement on roadways.

-Iowa’s wet spring and very dry summer have made for an interesting growing season.
 With harvest around the corner, motorists will soon be sharing the road with farm vehicles.
-The Iowa Department of Transportation is urging motorists and farm vehicle operators to exercise caution during the movement of slow-moving equipment on Iowa’s roadways.
+The Woodbury County Secondary Road Department is urging motorists and farm vehicle operators to exercise caution during the movement of slow-moving equipment on Iowa’s roadways.

 Tips for Motorists: